CrowdStrike/aws-ssm-distributor/custom-binary-package/README.md

 This deployment guide outlines the steps required to build your own distributor package that bundles the CrowdStrike Falcon sensor binaries for Linux and Windows.

-This removes the need to use the CrowdStrike API removing the risk of API rate limiting.

 ## Requirements
 You will need: